| Russian

 emerging market countries, once controlling for pre-existing vulnerabilities,

+such as current account deficits and credit booms.
 “It is clear that this new generation of programs incorporate the lessons

 of the past,” IMF Director of Strategy, Policy, and Review Reza Moghadam